StyXman/dinant/README.md

 diligency.

-`dinant` is an attempt, like may others, to make regular expressions more readable, and, like many other, fails miserably... but we try anyways.
+`dinant` is an attempt, like may others, to make regular expressions more readable and, like many others, fails miserably... but we try anyways.

 You can find many examples in the source file, which includes unit tests to make sure we don't make things worse.
 Because it's implementation is currently very,